xbenov/gcomp-rescue/ATTACK-Database-server-game.md

 Use **nmap** tool to **ping scan the 10.10.30.0/24 network**.
 Find online machines (other than your machine) and write down their names and IP addresses.
 For each machine do a quick **port scan with version detection**.
 Write the output from nmap to a file.

-You found that one of the machines runs Apache service.
+You found that one of the machines runs a web service.
 Do a **web server scan** on this machine using the **nikto** tool.
-There’s some interesting directories that suggest the **presence of a well known web application**.
+From the scan output you can determine that the server runs a **web application**.
 Try visiting the web application using a web browser.

 The flag is the name of the web application that can be found on the web server.

 ### Hints:
 <details>
-  <summary>HINT 1</summary>
+  <summary>HINT</summary>

+	man nmap

+Look at the -sV option for nmap.

+	man nikto

+Output from the nikto tool shows you some interesting directories it found, which suggest the presence of a well known web application.

 </details>

 ## Task 2: Enumerate